sarapple/make/README.md

 # make

-A gem that bypasses typing out long strings of html.
+**Make** is a Ruby on Rails gem that bypasses typing out long strings of html.

 By [UlyssesLin](http://github.com/UlyssesLin) and [sarapple](http://github.com/sarapple).

-**Make** At its most basic, you can call Make.form(ModelName) or Make.table(ModelName.all), and display the necessary fields and columns associated with that table for quick building and displaying of database info.
+At its most basic usage, you can call Make.form(ModelName) or Make.table(ModelName.all), and display the necessary fields and columns associated with that Model for quick building and displaying of database info.

 We also have optional parameters you can pass in, if so desired.